-Molecular organic-inorganic hybrid nanomaterials capable of exhibiting an interactive response in physical (i.e. electric and magnetic) properties to electromagnetic waves in the microwave and radio frequency (RF) range remains relatively unexplored to date.
-Indeed, design of nanoorganic systems to create extraordinary and synergistic material characteristics in the RF range is highly challenging.
-Artificial structural designs or constructions based on the metamaterial concept show unique electromagnetic properties and a tunable refractive index of the material medium.1 The basic principles of this phenomenon rest on the ability of the patterned architectures
+Molecular organic-inorganic hybrid nanomaterials capable of exhibiting interactive response in physical (i.e. electric and magnetic) properties to electromagnetic waves in the microwave and radio frequency range (RF) remains relatively unexplored to date.
+Indeed, design of nanoorganic systems to create extraordinary and synergistic material characteristics in RF range is highly challenging.
+Artificial structural designs or constructions based on the metamaterial concept were to show unique electromagnetic properties and a tunable refractive index of the material medium.1 Basic principles of this phenomenon rest on the ability of patterned architectures to interact with the magnetic and electric fields of incident light waves that resulted in physical responses leading simultaneously to unusual electric permittivity (ε) and magnetic permeability (μ) not found in nature.^{2-4} However, these artificial designs cannot be extended to the use of organic nanomaterials since they are functionally appropriate only at optical wavelengths.